Oge77/Developing_Data_Products/README.md

 R-squared is always between 0 and 100%.
 R-squared indicates the variability of the response data around its mean that the model explains.

 Why is not a good indicator?
-Add variable to the model, the value always increases due to chance alone.
+Add variable to the model, the value always increases due to chance alone.'
-Adding varables is a bad attitude, because the model WE want to build need to the simplest one that captures the important features  of the data (summarise and predict).
+Adding varables is a bad attitude, because the model WE want to build need to the simplest one that captures the important features  of the data (summarise and predict).'
 This leads to another approch of looking at the adjusted R-squared.
-The explanation of this statistic is almost the same as R-squared but it's designed to build in an automatic penalty for adding an extra variable.
+The explanation of this statistic is almost the same as R-squared but it's designed to build in an automatic penalty for adding an extra variable.'
-We compare R-squared to the adjusted R-squared.
+We compare R-squared to the adjusted R-squared.'
-Model build is more an art, we have to define a criterion which tries to find the good equilibrum between overfitting i.e the model too complex, and underfitting i.e. the model does not fit very well.
+Model build is more an art, we have to define a criterion which tries to find the good equilibrum between overfitting i.e the model too complex, and underfitting i.e. the model does not fit very well.'
 The Best model is the model that maximise the adjusted R-squared (minimise the Root Mean Squared Error)
+'''
 To help you pick the important features you can find the following:
  - Variable importance
  - Correlation Table